iBroStudio/laravel-data-repository/README.md

 ## Usage

-Add the trait `IBroStudio\DataRepository\ConcernsHasDataRepository` to your Eloquent models.
+Add the trait `IBroStudio\DataRepository\Concerns\HasDataRepository` to your Eloquent models.

 The trait implements a `MorphManyDataObjects` relationship that extends `MorphMany`.